 STRAIGHT TALK ON CAPITAL PROJECTS

-New York–based capital programs executive overseeing $2B+ in owner-side capital programs and governance.
+New York-based executive overseeing $2B+ in capital programs with a focus on governance, risk, and structural project outcomes.

 • Contact Richard Neuman